This post was originally posted in October 2017 and was updated in September 2020.

 Other Places to See in the Coromandel

 There are heaps of nice beaches in this region and you could spend a good few days exploring them.
 There are also waterfalls, gorges and historic towns.
 Two places I’d urge you not to miss are Whangamata and New Chums Beach.
 They are both beautiful beaches located at opposite ends of the peninsula.
-I’ll be writing a more thorough post about the Coromandel sometime soon.

 Where is the Coromandel Peninsula?